Badgerati/Pode.Web/docs/Tutorials/Elements/Textbox.md

 The `-Width` of a textbox has the default unit of `%`.
 If `0` is specified then `auto` is used instead.
 Any custom value such as `100px` can be used, but if a plain number is used then `%` is appended.

 The `-Height` of the textbox is how many lines are displayed when the textbox is multilined.

+## Max Length

+The `-MaxLength` parameter limits how many characters a user is allowed to enter into the text box.

+When parameter is not specified, the default value is 524288.
+The minimum allowed value is 0.